-The RCPS team support the audit partners in the development and enhancement of audit quality.
-This includes provision of training and technical guidance on audit and financial reporting matters, advice on complex issues, carrying out reviews of the financial statements of Public Interest Entities (PIEs) prior to approval and on-going monitoring of compliance with key quality and risk management controls.
+The RCPS team supports the audit partners in the development and enhancement of audit quality.
+This is done through the provision of training and technical guidance on audit and financial reporting matters, advice on complex issues, carrying out reviews of the financial statements of public interest entities prior to approval and on-going monitoring of compliance with key quality and risk management controls.

 The team also responds to the latest technical developments and issues in the profession by providing internal and external commentary from the firm's viewpoint and client ready summaries of developments in key areas.